joshuaegclark/atom-editor-settings/README.md

   * Make adding new packages easier
   * Allow configuration of packages to __not__ sync
     * Example: I want everything in `packages.cson` except _one_ of the packages.
 I also have some packages I want on my personal machine, but not committed back to the shared config.
 (Maybe I use Vim mode, but don't want to force it on everyone)
+* Fix my lint errors!
+  * Atom's delimiters matching often end up with having some code like:

+    ```javascript
+    promise.then(foo => {

+    })
+    ```
+  * It'd be great if when the linter saw that error (missing-semicolon) it would utilize the `--fix` option to automatically add the semicolon.
+  * Probably a lot of different ways to utilize this, but would probably want a per-rule configuration so the linter doesn't go crazy trying to fix stuff as you're writing code.